natashiblie/is-london-rainy/README.md

-├── data/                            # Folder containing data files used in the analysis │   ├── londonrain.jpg               # Image file of London rainy weather, used for README │   ├── multicity_historical.json    # JSON file containing historical rainfall data across selected cities │   ├── singapore_2023.json          # JSON file containing rainfall data for Singapore in 2023 │   └── world_cities.csv             # CSV file with latitude and longitude of cities involved in the study │
+├── data/                            # Folder containing data files used in the analysis │   ├── londonrain.jpg               # Image file of London rainy weather, used for README │   ├── multicity_historical.json    # JSON file containing historical rainfall data across selected cities │   └── world_cities.csv             # CSV file with latitude and longitude of cities involved in the study │
 ├── scripts/                         # Folder containing Python scripts for data collection